Soothing Seasonal Allergies

 - Prescription cortisone nose sprays, such as Nasonex or Flonase, can prevent the allergic reaction that causes allergy symptoms in the first place.
 However, it can take between a week and a month of regular use before your child notices the benefits.

-Dr. Rubinstein stresses the importance of talking to your child’s pediatrician to determine the right medication choices and dosages for your child.
-He or she may also refer your child to a pediatric allergist for further advice.
+Dr. Rubinstein stresses the importance of talking to your doctor or to your child’s pediatrician to determine the right medication choices and dosages for you or your child.
+If necessary, your child’s doctor may also refer your child to a pediatric allergist for further advice.